Gongsta/Poker-AI/README.md

 # Poker-AI
-Developing an AI agent from scratch to play Heads Up Texas Hold'Em Poker (i.e. 2-player version) using Monte-Carlo Counterfactual Regret Minimization (MCCFR) with Chance Sampling (CS), game abstractions with Earth Mover's Distance, and Depth-Limited Solving (real-time improvement).
+Developing an AI agent from scratch to play Heads Up Texas Hold'Em Poker (i.e. 2-player version) using Monte-Carlo Counterfactual Regret Minimization (MCCFR) with Chance Sampling (CS), game abstractions with using K-Means Clustering, and Depth-Limited Solving (real-time improvement).

 **Motivation**: Poker is an interesting game to work on because it is an imperfect information game.
 This means that unlike perfect-information games such as Chess, in Poker, there is this uncertainty about the opponent's hand, which allows really interesting plays like Bluffing.